Automated Generation of Optimized Code Implementing SVM models on GPUs

 Keywords:GPU, code implementation, SVM

-The deployment of Support Vector Machine (SVM) models is a challenging task.
-These models contain complex math and logic.
-Furthermore, they can be composed of thousands of floating point values.
-Therefore, when performed by humans, the deployment process is a slow and error-prone process.
-We argue that the process of translating a machine learned predictive model into source code is deterministic and, therefore, can be automated.
-In this paper, we present guidelines for the automatic source code generation and efficient execution of SVM models.
-These guidelines cover code generation for specialized architectures such as Graphic Processing Units (GPU) using the Computed Unified Device Architecture (CUDA) platform/language.
-We also provide experimental evidence showing that the resulting source code implements these models efficiently.
-In addition, a detailed description of the generated source code from sequential up to an optimized version of parallel code is presented.
-We conducted experiments with a large data set of up to 9 GB in size to show both the feasibility and the scalability of the proposal.
-The presented experiments show an average speed-up of 112.71 times with respect to the sequential, CPU-based, execution of SVMs.
-Additionally, the experiments demonstrate a speed-up of 6.2 with respect to other SVM modeling tools that run in a GPU.
+Deploying Support Vector Machine (SVM) models is challenging, since these contain complex math and logic, and also can be composed of a large number of real-valued coefficients; therefore, when performed by humans, the deployment is a slow and error-prone process.
+From the premise that the process of translating a machine learned predictive model into source code is deterministic and, hence, automatable, this paper's main contribution is demonstrating that it is possible to automate the generation of source code able to efficiently implement SVM models on Graphic Processing Units (GPU), and thus facilitate their operationalization.
+This research presents: guidelines for the automatic source code generation and efficient execution of SVM models, including code generation for specialized architectures such as GPUs using the Computed Unified Device Architecture (CUDA) platform/language; experimental evidence showing that the resulting source code implements these models efficiently; and a detailed description of the generated source code from sequential up to an optimized version of parallel code.
+Experiments with a large data set sized up to 9 GB were conducted to show the proposal's feasibility and scalability; such experiments showed an average speed-up of 112.71 times over the sequential, CPU-based, execution of SVMs; additionally, demonstrated a speed-up of 6.2 with respect to other SVM modeling tools running on GPU.